gundamMC/animius/docs/network/overview.md

 (An argument error occurs when an argument is missing or has the wrong type, in contrary to an error)

 `message` is simply a message that provides additional information on the status.
-In a failure or an error, it would provide the cause of such failure or error. `data` is a dictionary that contains the return values of the command.
+In failure or an error, it would provide the cause of such failure or error. `data` is a dictionary that contains the return values of the command.
 If the user queries for information on a model, `data` would include the information of the model.
 Note that `data` is subject to change for each command, while some commands may not even return anything in `data` (an empty dictionary will be used in that case to ensure that all responses contain a `data`).